HomeHow to PlayPhotosDictionaryProductsContact

 SETTING UP

-The players sit opposite each other at the board and both participate in placing the men in the shallow holes, alternating black and white marbles until the board is filled.
+The players sit opposite each other at the board, and both participate in placing the men in the shallow holes, alternating black and white stones until the board is filled.

-One player than selects a marble of each color from the board and, with his hands behind his back, conceals one marble in each hand.
+One player than selects a stone of each color from the board and, with his hands behind his back, conceals one stone in each hand.
 He then presents both hands to his opponent who touches one hand, thus selecting the color of the men he will he playing with.
-The black marble always play first.
+The black always play first.

 PLAYING THE GAME

-The two marbles used in selecting sides are returned to the board.
+The two stones used in selecting sides are returned to the board.

-The first player than removes either (1) one of the two black marbles at the center of the board, or (2) one from a corner of the board.
-His opponent then removes one of his white marbles that is immediately adjacent to the empty space.
-Both of these marbles are set aside and the play begins.
+The first player than removes either (1) one of the two black stones at the center of the board, or (2) one from a corner of the board.
+His opponent then removes one of his white stone that is immediately adjacent to the empty space.
+Both of these stones are set aside, and the play begins.

-As the game goes on there become fewer and fewer men on the board, and thus fewer chances to jump an opponent.
+As the game goes on their become fewer and fewer men on the board, and thus fewer chances to jump an opponent.
 When a player cannot jump an opponent in turn the game is ended and the player who is unable to jump is the loser.
+LAST JUMP WINS!

 (This version is from the original game KONANE by Anekona, Hawaii)